luismasuelli/y402/python/README.md

 # Create the decorator (centralized instantiation):
 require_payment = payment_required(
+    # The MIME type to use by default.
     mime_type="application/json",  # Optional; default value.
     # The max. time the client can take to answer this
     # request and provide the payment.